hampusolsen/globetrotter-docs/project-description.md

 The main points I will take with me are:

 + Making code maintainable by exhaustive and declarative naming of variables and functions.
-Even if it is code yourself has written, it will not make sense after a month if it is not easy to read.
+Even if it is code you have written yourself, it will not make sense after a month if it is not easy to read.

 + Always overestimate the time it will take to complete a task.
-Even if a task at first seems simple and it might even involve simple logic, there will surely be unexpected bumps on the road.
+Even if a task at first seems simple and even involves simple logic, there will surely be unexpected bumps on the road.
 Just coming up with names as mentioned in the bulletpoint above takes time.
-Coming up with the most efficient way to do something takes time.
+Coming up with the most appropriate way to do something takes time.
 Testing for edge cases and bugs takes time.
 Not overestimating the time it would take to finish various tasks was what gave me the absolute biggest headache.
 Underestimating not only impacted my sleep, since I had to work longer than previously thought, it also impacted my mentality.
 Due to several delays I started to doubt my own skill.
 After I just started multiplying my estimations by a factor of three, tasks became way more enjoyable.

 + Focusing on code reusability.
 On the frontend it boils down to building small components which can later be combined to create larger modules to be placed inside a view is a wonderfully rewarding way to work.
 It has a natural snowball effect where the more small components and modules you have, the faster and easier it becomes to create complex views.

 <br>